tibonihoo/wateronmars/README.md

 [![Build Status](https://travis-ci.org/tibonihoo/wateronmars.png?branch=master)](https://travis-ci.org/tibonihoo/wateronmars) [![Coverage Status](https://coveralls.io/repos/tibonihoo/wateronmars/badge.png?branch=master)](https://coveralls.io/r/tibonihoo/wateronmars?branch=master)

-This project intends to provide a free (as in freedom) alternative to web news readers and bookmark collection apps.
+This project intends to provide a free (as in freedom) alternative to web news readers and bookmarking apps.

 As such Water On Mars intends to be a news reading platform built around the following analogies: